solana-developers/solana-cookbook/docs/integrations/jupiter.md

 ### Adding the Provider

-We need to setup the JupiterProvider in order to use the useJupiter Hook Through the React App.
+We are setting up the JupiterProvider here in order to use the useJupiter Hook Through out the React App.
+The cluster parameter is set  as **mainnet-beta** in order to get a wide variety of tokens but if you wish you could change it to **devnet** as well

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>